 There are several different reasons why people decide to go vegan.
 Mostly, they do it for ethical reasons and for the environment.
 The ethical vegans do not consume meat and other animal agriculture products because they believe that all creatures have the right to live.
 They are against killing a conscious being to consume its flesh or wear its skin, especially because there are so many alternatives available.
 In addition, they are opposed to the psychological and physical stress most of the animals endure as a result of farming practices.

 Some people also avoid consuming animal products because of the negative impact of animal agriculture on the environment.
-Such products require more resources and cause higher emissions than the plant-based alternatives.
+Such products require more resources and cause higher emissions than plant-based alternatives.
 In addition, animal agriculture is a water-intensive process.
 Up to 5,200 gallons of water might be needed to produce one pound of beef.

-Steve Cotter, one of most the famous vegan bodybuilders, explains that in our society, many people believe that you need to eat meat in order to be muscular.
+Steve Cotter, one of the most famous vegan bodybuilders, explains that in our society, many people believe that you need to eat meat in order to be muscular.
 They believe that if you become a vegan, you will lose all your muscles and become skinny.
 However, he is a living example that vegan bodybuilders exist.
 Cotter explains that his new lifestyle not only helped him be healthier but also feel as if he is 17 years old and not 47.
 Here are some other tips that can help you be healthier and slow down aging.

 Cotter was inspired to become a vegan after seeing the movie Unity.
 He became aware of the horrible conditions animals live in and he decided that he won’t contribute to their suffering anymore.
 He realized that just like his pets are his friends so are other animals and he doesn’t have to kill his friends in order to eat healthy.